coldbox-modules/module-template/readme.md

 * `changelog.md` - A nice changelog tracking file
 * `ModuleConfig.cfc` - Your module's configuration.
 Modify as needed.
 * `readme.md` - Your module's readme.
 Modify as needed.
+* `server-xx@x.json` - A set of json files to configure the major engines your modules supports.

 ## Test Harness